How to Pack for a Day Hike: Packing List & Tips (2026)

 Check Price on Amazon

-Since it is a one day hike, choose whatever lunch you’d like to eat.
-Additionally, get some snacks high in carbohydrates, fat, and sugar like snickers, energy bars, chocolate, almonds or other types of nuts.
-You can also buy a trail mix or prepare one yourself.
-A healthy breakfast and regular eating throughout your hike will defend you against exhaustion.
-When packing food, make sure it isn’t going to leak or spill.
+Since it’s a one day hike, choose whatever lunch you’d like to eat.
+Additionally, pack snacks high in carbohydrates, fat, and sugar like snickers, energy bars, chocolate, almonds or other nuts.
+You can also buy a trail mix or make your own.
+A healthy breakfast and eating regularly throughout your hike will help prevent exhaustion.
+When packing food, make sure it won’t leak or spill.

 #4 Hydration